Sylvanas Abilities and Strategy

 however, as your target may be far from additional target.

-Unlike Withering Fire, Shadow Dagger should generally be used whenever it is available
+Withering Fire, Shadow Dagger can be used whenever it is available

 if you are able to trigger its spread.
-Since it deals most of its damage over
+However, it is better when used right before enemies

 Unstable Poison) one of the best